jet/propulsion/README.md

     - [Propulsion+Equinox templates](https://github.com/jet/dotnet-templates#producerreactor-templates-combining-usage-of-equinox-and-propulsion):
       - `eqxShipping`: Event-sourced example with a Process Manager.
 Includes a `Watchdog` component that uses a `StreamsSink`, with example wiring for `CosmosStore`, `DynamoStore` and `EventStoreDb`
-      - `proCosmosReactor`. single-source `StreamsSink` based Reactor.
-More legible version of `proReactor` template, currently only supports `Propulsion.CosmosStore`
+      - `proIndexer`. single-source `StreamsSink` based Reactor.
+More legible version of `proReactor` template, currently only supports `Propulsion.CosmosStore`, and provides some specific extensions such as updating snapshots.
       - `proReactor` generic template, supporting multiple sources and multiple processing modes
       - `summaryConsumer` consumes from the output of a `proReactor --kafka`, saving them in an `Equinox.CosmosStore` store
       - `trackingConsumer` consumes from Kafka, feeding into example Ingester logic in an `Equinox.CosmosStore` store